WHAT IS A SISTER TEAM?

 Then individual girls are paired with a "Sister" with whom they will communicate with on a monthly basis.

 Each month the teams will receive a topic for discussion and sharing, from simple sharing prompts, such as What is a normal day like for you? to more in depth prompts such as What is one challenge you face?
-And, each sister pairing will communicate via Skype, WhatsApp, email, or mail to share their thoughts and world.
+Each sister pairing will communicate via Skype, WhatsApp, email, to share their thoughts.

 From the start of the relationship, we work with the teams and coaches to determine what both teams want to get out of the experience, and how our U.S. based sister team can help our developing world team, and vice versa.
 Typically a goal of raising funds for equipment, or collecting gently used sports clothes or gear will be made, and the teams commit to reaching that goal.